zsk612/tp/docs/DeveloperGuide.md

 |**Pros** | The parsing can be easily done by calling Java built-in function .split().
 Supports multiple tags or no tags.|
 |**Cons** | Values for each variable cannot contain spaces which makes the application restrictive.|

-- Alternative 2: Multiple prompts for user’s input of a recipe name and ingredient(s)
+- Alternative 2: Multiple prompts for user’s input to create tags

 |     |     |
 |-----|-----|